Shohrat Order

 Shohrat Order (Şöhrət ordeni), translated as Order of Glory, is an award presented by the President of the Republic of Azerbaijan.

 History and status

-The order was created by the Decree No. 757 of the President of Azerbaijan, Heydar Aliyev and ratified by National Assembly of Azerbaijan on December 6, 1993.
+The order was created by Decree No. 757 of then President of Azerbaijan, Heydar Aliyev and ratified by National Assembly of Azerbaijan on December 6, 1993.
 The Shohrat Order is given to the citizens of Republic of Azerbaijan, foreign nationals and non-citizens for the following services: